farmaker47/TCSDemo/README.md

 ### Other features are:
 - Icons at recycler view have been added as .xml to look perfect in different screen sizes
 - Different layout has been made for bigger screens like tablets
-- All strings are in strings.xml to help for apps translation
+- All strings are in strings.xml to help for app's translation
 - All dimens are in dimens.xml
 - Styles have been created for different Views